iotaledger/iota-wiki/docs/participate/support-the-network/about-nodes.md

 ## Keeping a record of the balances on addresses

-All nodes keep a record of the balances of addresses so they can do the following:
+All nodes keep a record of the balances of addresses, so they can do the following:

 * Check that a transaction is not transferring more IOTA tokens than are available on the address
 * Respond to clients' requests for their balance